jekyll/jekyll/site/_docs/themes.md

 permalink: /docs/themes/
 ---

 Jekyll has an extensive theme system, which allows you to leverage community-maintained templates and styles to customize your site's presentation.
-Jekyll themes package layouts, includes, stylesheets, and static assets in a way that can be overridden by your site's content.
+Jekyll themes package layouts, includes, and stylesheets in a way that can be overridden by your site's content.

 ## Installing a theme